-- (i) Qatar International Islamic Bank Q.S.C.
-(QIIB) - Qatar International Islamic Bank (Q.S.C) ("QIIB" or "the Bank") was incorporated under Amiri Decree No.52 of 1990.
+(i) Qatar International Islamic Bank Q.S.C.
+(QIIB)

+Qatar International Islamic Bank (Q.S.C) ("QIIB" or "the Bank") was incorporated under Amiri Decree No.52 of 1990.
 The Bank operates through its head office located on Grand Hamad Street in Doha and 20 local branches.
 The Bank is listed and its shares are traded on the Qatar Exchange.
 The Bank is engaged in banking, financing and investing activities in accordance with its Articles of Incorporation, Islamic Shari'a rules and principles as determined by the Shari'a Supervisory Board of the Bank and regulations of Qatar Central Bank (QCB).
+The Group has the ability to exercise significant influence through its nominated members in board of directors of QISI, hence the equity method has been applied.